Carolyn Johnson - Game Creator.Tour Guide.Harlemite

-Carolyn, pictured on the left, was raised in Harlem and now has a tour guide business she’s run for 18 years.
-She and her neighbor Craig also started the Harlem Jazz Boxx to bring good music to the community for anyone to enjoy.
+Carolyn was raised in Harlem and has a tour guide business she’s run for 18 years.
+She’s the creator of the board game Harlem-opoly!
+Plus, she and her neighbor Craig also started the Harlem Jazz Boxx to bring good music to the community for anyone to enjoy.
 Shows are now on Fridays.

 Don’t get me started.
 Many people expected Harlem to be like the SuperFly movies in the 70's with burnt out buildings and pimps on the corners.

 I think the question of what happened to Malcom 1 through 9 is that a client from France mistook X for the number 10 roman numerals.
 Then you get the - oh, I saw this in the movies or TV, and when they realize that a lot of this was made up, they are surprised by how beautiful Harlem is today.

 You also have a Jazz show don’t you?

 Yes, my neighbor Craig Harris, a world renowned jazz musician and I started Harlem Jazz Boxx as a way to bring quality affordable jazz to the community.